-A Novel of War, Empire, and the Cherokee Nation
+A Novel of Love, Empire, and Erasure

 ~1687–1741

 War chief of Talikwa.
-River runner.
-Husband.
+Called "Emperor" by the British.

 Diplomat.
 Speaker between empires.